 Can you achieve FI/RE on any income?

-Mr. Money Mustache, the FI/RE and frugality guru, breaks down savings and years to retirement in a very simple way on his site (see the chart here).
+Mr. Money Mustache, the FI/RE and frugality guru, breaks down savings and years to retirement in a straightforward way on his site (see the chart here).
 How quickly you can achieve FI/RE is more dependent on your savings rate than your income.

 If you can save 25% of your take-home pay consistently, you could retire after 32 working years – assuming you are starting with no savings.
 That may not sound very FI/RE worthy, but if you started working at 22 after college, you could retire by 54, over a decade before the traditional age.
 If you can up that to 50%, you can retire in just 17 years, or at age 39.